 - Developed an organisational review strategy with a colleague

-- Developed and supported activities during my Presidency of SOC with an emphasis on collaboration both internally and with external bodies.
+- Developed and supported activities during her Presidency of SOC with an emphasis on collaboration both internally and with external bodies.

 Director – Faith in Older People: May 2007 - present

-- Developed Faith in Older from its inception to one that is recognised as a leader in the field of aging and spiritual care
+- Developed Faith in Older People from its inception to one that is recognised as a leader in the field of ageing and spiritual care

-- Act as the key spokesperson for Faith in Older People
+- Acts as the key spokesperson for Faith in Older People

 - Organised the 5th International Conference on Ageing and Spirituality in Edinburgh and acted as advisor to the 6th Conference in Los Angeles and was invited to be an advisor to the 7th International Conference in Chicago

-- Undertaken work with Mowat Research on research and training in relation to employment and older people and developed a partnership between Mowat and Faith in Older people in relation to the spiritual care of older people
+- Undertook work with Mowat Research on research and training in relation to employment and older people, and developed a partnership between Mowat and Faith in Older people in relation to the spiritual care of older people

 - Company Secretary for companies limited by guarantee with charitable status and a commercial company and developed a joint venture company for the sales of products and services for older people